mariloutb/Bulk-Operations/docs2/pages/documentations/options-temporary-table.md

 Customize how and when to use a temporary table instead of inline SQL.

 ## TemporaryTableBatchByTable
-Allow you to set the maximum number of batches a temporary table can contain.
+Allows you to set the maximum number of batches a temporary table can contain.

 - Default Value: 0 (unlimited)
 ### Example